-Table 14 depicts that about 78 per cent of the respondents surveyed were willing to regularly be informed how to get organic product.
+The table 14 depicts that about 78 per cent of the respondents surveyed were willing to regularly be informed how to get organic product.
 This is a clearly positive result.
 They chiefly provided their personal e-mail addresses and some provided telephone numbers.

-Table 14: Willingness to be Informed about How to Acquire Organic Product (n=150)
+Table 14: Willingness to be Informed about how to acquire Organic Product (n=150)